 Whether you're a student, about to graduate or job seeking, we know that many of you will be anxious about how COVID-19 could affect your career opportunities

 It's important to remember that businesses value skilled young people more than ever.
 This year some of the largest employers are offering even more graduate jobs, apprenticeships and school leaver programmes than last year.
-Recruitment will not stop.
+Recruitment hasn't stopped.

 Here are some things that you can do to make sure you're prepared for your next move.